 For UConn-Florida at 6:09 p.m.
 ET, TNT will be the Florida channel while truTV will the the home of Connecticut.

 At approximately 8:49 p.m., Kentucky takes on Wisconsin.
 TNT will take the Wildcats with Wisconsin on truTV.
+Check out all the college basketball spreads at BetQL if you want to put some action on this game.

 The CBS/Turner press release lists the announcers and I also have a write up of TBS’ Final Four™ broadcast plans at Awful Announcing.